Destinations Greece The Cyclades Mykonos

 The quiet half · north of Ano Mera · windward beaches

-The half the cruise crowd never reaches.
-Panormos has Principote, the most considered of the north-coast clubs.
-Ftelia is windward — kitesurfers — with Alemagou for the Insta-bohemian crowd.
+The half of the island the cruise crowd never reaches.
+Panormos has Principote, the slickest of the north-coast clubs.
+Ftelia is windward, all kitesurfers, with Alemagou for the Insta-bohemian crowd.
 Fokos has no paved road, just a dirt track ending at Fokos Taverna.
-Agios Sostis has Kiki’s: no phone, no electricity, no reservations, and the best lunch line you’ll ever stand in.
+Agios Sostis has Kiki's: no phone, no electricity, no reservations, and the best lunch line you'll ever stand in.

 Kiki's on Agios SostisFokos TavernaQuieter half